lebigot/realtime_annotate/README.rst

 Annotations have a **time stamp**, which is *automatically added* by the program.
 In a practical application, a piece of music, etc. plays alongside the program.
-The annotation timer of the program can be set to the time of the event being annotated (command ``set_time``).
+The annotation timer of the program can be set to the time of the event (show, film, etc.) being annotated (command ``set_time``).
 For example, the play head of a music player can thus be synchronized with the user's annotation time stamps.

 When going through an existing annotated event, existing **annotations automatically scroll on screen**.
 An upcoming annotation is